Read on if you and your manufacturing company falls into one of the following categories:

 Lease rentalCash impact is spread over period of agreementNo remains owned by lease companyNo interest but lease rental payments have factored in cost of capitalAnnual relief for lease rentals

-The introduction of the new full expensing relief, for qualifying plant and machinery spend until March 2026, means that there are corporation tax advantages to acquiring a new plant for operational use rather than leasing it.
+The introduction of permanent full expensing relief, for qualifying plant and machinery spend means that there are corporation tax advantages to acquiring a new plant for operational use rather than leasing it.
 The company could recover up to 25% of the cost as a reduction in the corporation tax bill for the year of spend.

-On the face of it, the decision may seem simple particularly where a business has surplus cash that can be invested prior to March 2026, but making the right decision requires strategic thinking with an eye on future plans and longer term operational strategy and the overall cash flow implications.
+On the face of it, the decision may seem simple particularly where a business has surplus cash that can be invested but making the right decision requires strategic thinking with an eye on future plans and longer term operational strategy and the overall cash flow implications.

 Should surplus cash be used?